FEATURE – Silver Reef is not a normal ghost town.

 The museum also provides a walking tour guide that leads visitors on a trail around Silver Reef’s most significant sites.
 One of the Silver Reef Museum’s greatest assets is its staff.
 Most of its enthusiastic docents live in the Leeds area and take a lot of pride in the area’s history, Wan-kier said.
 They are available to lead tours and answer any visitor questions.

-The Silver Reef Museum is open Monday, Thursday, Friday and Saturday from 10 a.m. to 5 p.m.
-For more information on the museum and its upcoming Smithsonian exhibitions, visit its website.
+The Silver Reef Museum is open Monday, Thursday and Saturday from 10 a.m. to 3 p.m.
+For more information on the museum, visit its website.

 Click on photo to enlarge it, then use your left-right arrow keys to cycle through the gallery.